huggingface/transformers/examples/research_projects/xls_r/README.md

 error rate of 27% as can be seen on the automatically generated [model card](https://huggingface.co/hf-test/xls-r-300m-sv).

-The above-chosen hyperparameters probably work quite well on a range of different datasets and languages, but are by no means optimal.
+The above-chosen hyperparameters probably work quite well on a range of different datasets and languages but are by no means optimal.
 It is up to you to find a good set of hyperparameters.